intelligent theatre with steel in it

 • Actor-led storytelling; table work into labs; minimal, purposeful design.

-• Writer: Alex Vivesh.
+• Writer: Alex Viveash.
 Director/Producer: Simon Ashton.

 The Story in Brief